What makes a bank the best bank? You know what, I’ll give to you the rankings of the top 10 banks in Nigeria in this post.

-In year 1998, it had become a public limited liability company and after 8 months it was listed on the Nigerian Stock Exchange.
+In the year 1998, it had become a public limited liability company and after 8 months it was listed on the Nigerian Stock Exchange.

-Access bank has over 600 branches and service outlets, presence in 12 countries across 3 continents, and over 20 million customers.
+Access bank has over 600 branches and service outlets, with presence in 12 countries across 3 continents, and over 20 million customers.

 Also Read: List of the top 10 Nigerian steel companies

 This bank is almost synonymous to the word ancient, please play the song ‘tales as old as time…’…lol.

 Union bank is no baby as it was founded in the year 1917 as a branch in Nigeria beyond the shores of Caribean, courtesy of Colonial bank.